 Through our commitment to the United Nations Development Programme (UNDP) Business Call to Action in support of the Millennium Development Goals, we have achieved our target of creating and sustaining 25,000 jobs – well ahead of the 2015 target date.
 At December 2012, our 1,393 funded businesses employed 25,364 people.

 Our newest fund, the Zimele Green Fund, targets investment opportunities that mitigate greenhouse gas emissions, reduce energy and water consumption, and improve waste and emissions management.
 The fund’s current portfolio includes three businesses, which involve waste recycling; the manufacture and sale of organic fertiliser by disabled workers; and the facilitation of subsistence vegetable cultivation among impoverished communities.

 The Jobs fund will be launched this year and will mirror what has been achieved with the Community Fund.
 It will increase the size of our network of hubs to nearly 60 hubs.
 In this initiative we are partnering with the Government of South Africa to bring our enterprise development technology to areas were we do not have mining operations.
 In this way, we will support SMEs within and outside our supply chains but also within and outside our mining operations.

 Emerge - Chile

-Launched in 2007, our Emerge programme in Chile has surpassed its ambitious goal of supporting more than 7,000 entrepreneurs and SMEs in Chile.
-Through partnership with Fondo Esperanza, the programme has helped more than 100 medium-sized businesses and over 25,000 small businesses through business skills training and community bank micro-loans.
-Since inception, 26,251 jobs have been supported through the programme.
+Launched in 2006, our Emerge programme in Chile has surpassed its goal of supporting more than 7,000 entrepreneurs and SMEs in Chile.
+Through partnership with Fondo Esperanza, the programme has helped more than 340 medium-sized businesses.
+To date, over 35,534 jobs have been supported through the programme.
 The community bank model – in which members run their own businesses and act as co-guarantors by committing to pay back all the loans – has delivered exceptionally high loan repayment rates.